A Sports Utility Vehicle in every sense

 What’s more, while the Macan is a storming sports car on one hand, its generous boot and genuine off-road ability make it a contender for being one of the very best all-rounders out there.

 Performance fans are well catered for with the Macan, but there’s a good cross-section of engines available to suit a variety of buyers’ needs.

 The range kicks off with a 2.0-litre four-cylinder petrol, but a silky-smooth 3.0-litre V6 Macan S Diesel was also available if you’ve got an eye on economy and something that’s better suited to long-distance cruising.
 However, this was dropped from the range in early 2018.

 If you want faster Macan models, there are 3.0-litre V6 Macan S and GTS models, as well as 3.6-litre twin-turbo V6 Turbo at the top of the range, with the option of upgrading further to the Performance Package.

 All Macans demonstrate that a raised ride height doesn’t necessarily mean it handles like an off-roader should.
 The Macan offers sweet handling that belies its size.

 Equipment and extras

-We doubt you’ll find many standard cars though.
-The long list of optional extras is something pretty much every Macan buyer is going to investigate.
-Pick your paint, your interior material and colour, your alloys – then it’s on to labour-saving safety systems like blind spot detection and lane-keeping assist.
+The long list of optional extras is something every Macan buyer is going to investigate.
+Pick your paint, your interior material and colour, your alloy wheels – then it’s on to labour-saving safety systems like blindspot detection and lane-keeping assist.
 Like listening to music?
 You’ll need an audio system upgrade, sir.

-Air Suspension is another thing worthy of serious thought – it will not only adapt to the conditions but you can set it to a sporty set-up or even drop the rear of the car to make it easier to load.
+Air suspension is another thing worthy of serious thought – it will not only adapt to the conditions but you can set it to a sporty set-up or even drop the rear of the car to make it easier to load the boot.